Can you walk us through some of the highlights from your college days in UB?

 “I feel most fulfilled whenever I’m reminded that I’m doing something right or that I was able to inspire change because of my work.”

-“Two months ago, after a long day of coverage (the world of television looks glamorous and all, but it’s not all roses and daisies, I tell you), I received this text from a labor leader thanking me for something that I reported about.
+“Two months ago, after a long day of coverage (the world of television looks glamorous and all, but it’s not all roses and daisies, I tell you), I received this text from a labor leader thanking me for something that I covered.
 It gives you a sense of fulfillment, and it’s priceless.”

 “You learn everyday.
 When you’re in the world of broadcasting, or journalism for that matter, you don’t only become a reporter, a host, a commentator, a writer.
 You become a million things – things you weren’t trained for.
 You will be thrown out there and people will expect you to do a great job.
 But you get out there and just do it.
 It’s how you’re supposed to react and respond.
 You will find fulfillment in the fact that, at the end of it all, you did all of that – you showed up, took up the challenge, learned, became better.”